Embodied Depth Psychotherapy

 Carried Forward

-An embodied approach brings attention to the ways experience lives in the body:
+An embodied approach brings attention to the ways experience is expressed through the body:

 Thoughts · Stories · Emotions · Sensations · Impulses